-Policies of type (iii) should be viewed as being in place with an eye on the protection of the fair value of the political liberties, and are therefore closely connected with creating a regime that is in accord with the first principle of justice.
-Policies of types (i) and (ii) should, in contrast, be viewed as providing the means for institutionalizing the demands of Rawls's second principle of justice.
-Through a combination of all three kinds of policies, Rawls has thereby specified a social system that has the capacity to overcome the structural limitations of WSC in delivering a fully just set of socioeconomic arrangements.
+Policies of type (3) should be viewed as being in place with an eye on the protection of the fair value of the political liberties, and are therefore closely connected with creating a regime that is in accord with the first principle of justice.
+Policies of type (1) and (2) should, in contrast, be viewed as providing the means for institutionalizing the demands of Rawls's second principle of justice.
+Through a combination of all three kinds of policies, Rawls has therefore specified a social system that has the capacity to overcome the structural limitations of WSC in delivering a fully just set of socioeconomic arrangements.8